RV Falkor Too: Building and Delivery

 It was scheduled that the vessels with the hull numbers 702 and 703 would be delivered in February and August 2010 and operated by the two subsidiaries Sea4 I Shipping Ltd. and Sea 4 II Shipping Ltd. The keel for hull number 703 - the later Polar Queen was laid at the 11.
 December 2008.
-However, there was a six months delay due to the global financial crisis.
+However, there was a six months delay due to the 2008 financial crisis.
 In September 2009, it was announced that GC Rieber Shipping had taken over Sea4's subsidiaries for a total of approximately 800 million NOK because at that time, no chartering agreements had been entered into for the newbuildings.
 Finally the Polar Queen was taken by GC Rieber at the 6.
 October 2011.

 Service

 GC Rieber had signed a two-year charter contract with Oceanografía S.A. de C.V. for the Mexican state oil company Pemex, starting Offshore services in the Gulf of Mexico in November 2011.
 But before the contract expired a Maritime lien arose between GC Rieber and Oceanografía.
 As a consequence a federal judge in Texas has told a United States Marshal to seize the vessel.

-Starting in October 2012, the Polar Queen was chartered by Boa Marine Services Inc. which was based in Houston TX and a subsidiary of the Norwegian BOA Offshore AS.
+Starting in October 2012, the Polar Queen was chartered by Boa Marine Services Inc. which was based in Houston, Texas, and a subsidiary of the Norwegian BOA Offshore AS.
 The charter contract was later prolonged beyond April 2015.

 From April to December 2017, the ship was used to transport equipment and personnel for the construction of the Nordsee One offshore wind farm in the German North Sea.

 From 2018 to 2020, the Polar Queen was used for so called walk-to-work and accommodation services in the North Sea during the summer months.

 An active heave compensated gangway mounted on board the vessel, allowed technicians and engineers to walk to Normally unmanned installations, e.g. the offshore riser platform Forties Unity in the Forties Oil Field, to perform scheduled maintenance or repairs.
 When their shift was over, they could walk back to the vessel where they had their accommodation.